rdlowrey/auryn/README.md

 a scalar or other non-object variable into a class?
 First, let's establish the following behavioral
 rule:

-> **IMPORTANT:** The Injector assumes all injection definitions are class names by default.
+> **IMPORTANT:** The Injector assumes all named-parameter definitions are class names by default.

-If you want the Injector to treat a parameter definition as a "raw" value and not a class name, you must prefix the parameter name in your definition with a colon character `:`.
+If you want the Injector to treat a named-parameter definition as a "raw" value and not a class name, you must prefix the parameter name in your definition with a colon character `:`.
 For example, consider the following code in which we tell the Injector to share a `PDO` database connection instance and define its scalar constructor parameters:

 ```php
 <?php